ibm-cloud-docs/cloud-logs/agent/agent-multiline.md

 ```
 {: codeblock}
 `
-For {{site.data.keyword.openshiftlong_notm}} and {{site.data.keyword.containerlong_notm}} environments a `cri` parser will be part of the tail input plug-in and included as a Multiline.parser.
+For OpenShift and Kubernetes environments, a `cri` parser will be part of the tail input plug-in and included as a *Multiline.parser*.
 {: note}

-## Changing the configuration to handle a colon at the end of a line
+## Changing the multiline configuration to handle a colon at the end of a line
 {: #agent-multiline-modify-configuration}

 The default configuration assumes that any line ending with a colon (`:`) is a multiline.
 If this is not the case in your environment, you will need to change the parser to ignore the final `:` by removing `colon_cont` in the parser.
 With this change the multiline parser should look like the following: